 Degree Requirements

 To earn a BS in travel industry management, students are required to complete general education and TIM major courses, and meet specific BS-TIM graduation requirements.
-Beginning in fall 2024, the TIM major will offer three different emphasis areas a student can pursue for their studies: hospitality management, tourism management, and transportation management.
+Beginning in the 2024-2025 academic year, the TIM major will offer three different concentration areas a student can pursue for their studies: hospitality management, tourism management, and transportation management.

 Please refer to the TIM program sheet and the 4-year plans below to see suggested academic plans for graduation and to learn more!